Q&A’s

 How can I cancel an appointment?

-Alternatively you can cancel your appointment by text, just text your name and date of birth to 07833292824.
 Please ensure you leave enough time to cancel your appointment so someone else can use it.

 How can I order a prescription?